moorepants/moorepants.info/content/blog/introducing-resonance.rst

   past 100 years that more-or-less provide the same materials.
 - There is evidence that methods other than the traditional lecture style of typical engineering classes are more effective for student learning.
-- We would like to increase the likelihood that students utilize computational thinking and the related tools to solve engineering problems when they leave our bachelor's program.
+- We would like to increase the likelihood that students utilize "computational thinking" and the related tools to solve engineering problems when they leave our bachelor's program.

 Computational Thinking